arcuru/eideticadb/docs/src/user_guide/operations.md

 # Operations: Atomic Changes

-In EideticaDB, all modifications to the data stored within a `Tree`'s `Subtree`s happen through an **`Operation`**.
+In Eidetica, all modifications to the data stored within a `Tree`'s `Subtree`s happen through an **`Operation`**.
 This is a fundamental concept ensuring atomicity and providing a consistent mechanism for interacting with your data.

 Internally, the `Operation` corresponds to the `AtomicOp` struct.